Class S3Settings

 A value that enables a change data capture (CDC) load to write only INSERT operations to .csv or columnar storage (.parquet) output files.
 By default (the

-setting), the first field in a .csv or .parquet record contains the letter I (INSERT), U (UPDATE), or D (DELETE).
+falsesetting), the first field in a .csv or .parquet record contains the letter I (INSERT), U (UPDATE), or D (DELETE).
 These values indicate whether the row was inserted, updated, or deleted at the source database for a CDC load to the target.If

-, every CDC record is written without a first field to indicate the INSERT operation at the source.
+CdcInsertsOnlyis set totrueory, only INSERTs from the source database are migrated to the .csv or .parquet file.
+For .csv format only, how these INSERTs are recorded depends on the value ofIncludeOpForFullLoad.
+IfIncludeOpForFullLoadis set totrue, the first field of every CDC record is set to I to indicate the INSERT operation at the source.
+IfIncludeOpForFullLoadis set tofalse, every CDC record is written without a first field to indicate the INSERT operation at the source.
 For more information about how these settings work together, see Indicating Source DB Operations in Migrated S3 Data in the Database Migration Service User Guide..DMS supports the interaction described preceding between the

 - A value that enables a change data capture (CDC) load to write only INSERT operations to .csv or columnar